-- The domain minor Technology & Innovation: Educative minor for teachers and supervisors in technology' may not be followed by students who have not followed semester 4 ICT & Education. - The cross-Fontys minor Applied Media Technology may not be followed by students who have chosen the ICT & Media Design specialisation. - The cross-Fontys minor Cyberstars may not be followed by FHICT students. - 2.
+- The cross-Fontys minor Digital Experience Design may not be followed by students who have chosen the ICT & Media Design specialisation. - The cross-Fontys minor Cyberstars may not be followed by FHICT students. - 2.
 Students who want to take a minor abroad or an external minor must seek the Examination Board's permission regarding their personal choices with respect to the minor prior to its start.
-Participation in a minor requires students to have passed the first five semesters of their studies, unless the Examination Board grants them permission to take the minor without fulfilling this requirement.
-The minor is scheduled in semester six or seven.
-The student can choose whether to take the minor in semester six or seven. - 3.
-Enrolment in a minor must be done before the start date as stated on the Fontys minor portal or in the minor regulations.
-Other regulations from the implementing authorities may apply to minors abroad or external minors.
+Participation in a minor requires students to have passed the first five semesters of their studies, unless the Examination